VoltedSwitch/3.-QWidget/README.md

 # 🔢 NumberPad

-This is a simple, stylish number pad GUI built with **PySide6** framework in Python.
+This is a simple, stylish number pad GUI built with **PySide6** framework in **Python**.
 It features clickable number buttons (0-9) and a 🗑️ delete button, with a display area that shows the numbers as they are clicked.

 Perfect for beginners learning PySide6 and how to use layouts, buttons, signals, and custom styles!